 Just like the expression goes, after every storm comes a rainbow.
 Maybe that’s why neighborhoods in Long Island (and all across the country) are making

 homemade rainbow decorations and putting them up on walls, windows, and even drawing them on driveways, reported the Long Island Press.
 The rainbows are meant to inspire hope, and with their colorful designs, they’re pretty, too.
-Dimitrios Kambouris/Getty Images News/Getty Images
+5 New York, NY Dimitrios Kambouris/Getty Images News/Getty Images

 As a way to thank essential workers, many landmarks throughout the U.S. are becoming blue as a part of the